RunasSudo/synacor.py/notes.md

     It begins to rain.
 The message washes away.
 You take a deep breath and feel firmly grounded in reality as the effects of the teleportation wear off.

 ### Code 8 (Beach and vault)
+Arriving at the beach, traverse `north`ward until you reach a fork.
+To the `east` lies a `journal` containing clues as to the upcoming puzzle.

+With the ability to map the puzzle (possibly with the help of our knowledge of the map data format), and (unlike the adventurers, it seems) a grasp of basic arithmetic, this puzzle shouldn't be too difficult to solve.
+I couldn't do better than [paiv](https://github.com/paiv)'s [solution](https://paiv.github.io/blog/2016/04/24/synacor-challenge.html) ([code](https://github.com/paiv/synacor-challenge/tree/master/code/src/vault), [map](https://github.com/paiv/synacor-challenge/blob/master/notes/vault-locks.svg)), and it doesn't look like there's much parallelisation to do, so I'll leave you with those links.

+The solution is:

+* start: **22**
+* `north`, `east`: 22 + 4 = 26
+* `east`, `north`: 26 − 11 = 15
+* `west`, `south`: 15 × 4 = 60
+* `east`, `east`: 42 − 18 = 42
+* `west`, `north`: 31 − 11 = 31
+* `north`, `east`: 30 − 1 = **30**

+Navigating through the maze:

+    As you approach the vault door, the number on the vault door flashes white!
+The hourglass is still running!
+It flashes white!
+You hear a click from the vault door.
+The orb evaporates out of hour hands.

+    > vault

+    == Vault ==
+    Things of interest here:
+    - mirror

+    > use mirror

+    You gaze into the mirror, and you see yourself gazing back.
+But wait!
+It looks like someone wrote on your face while you were unconscious on the beach!
+Through the mirror, you see "............" scrawled in charcoal on your forehead.

+    Congratulations; you have reached the end of the challenge!

+Given that you've made it this far (You didn't cheat, did you?
+I did warn you at the beginning!) this last challenge should be no problem.